BertHav/Omgevingsmonitor_Software/README.md

 __Reset the Omgevingsmonitor for a second time after about 90 seconds to reach optimal energy saving mode!__

 ## version 5.16 <a name="version516"></a>
-Boxname instead of boxId when uploading to local services (credits AgriVision).
+Boxname instead of boxId when uploading to local services (credits AgriVision). solves issue #5
 USBlogging flag now functions as designed using EEPROM.
 The definitions of SHORTDATAGRAM and OPENSENSEMAP have been changed to better reflect what they mean.